Gardener Barnes logo placeholder image representing commitment

 Our monitoring framework includes regular review cycles, performance indicators and the collection of supplier data to inform risk profiling.
 As part of our slavery and human trafficking statement we publish an annual summary of audit outcomes and corrective actions internally, and we use learnings to refine procurement policies and supplier engagement strategies.
 Transparency and accountability are central to our efforts.

-Annual review and governance illustration In line with our governance commitments, Gardener Barnes undertakes an annual review of this anti-slavery statement and associated policies to assess effectiveness and identify improvements.
+A smiling male gardener stands in a well-maintained garden, wearing a yellow t-shirt and a dark apron, holding a small black pot with a green plant.
+The background features lush, green foliage, a variety of shrubs, and trees, with some flowering plants adding subtle colour accents.
+The garden surface appears to have a neatly kept lawn with dense grass and border plants, while a paved or decking area can be seen in parts of the background.
+There is outdoor furniture and a garden feature, such as a fountain or sculpture, partially visible behind the foliage.
+The scene is illuminated by natural daylight, suggesting clear weather, and the overall environment is a tidy, landscaped outdoor space typical of residential gardens in the UK, aligning with gardening and outdoor maintenance services provided by Gardener Barnes.
+In line with our governance commitments, Gardener Barnes undertakes an annual review of this anti-slavery statement and associated policies to assess effectiveness and identify improvements.
 The annual review examines audit results, incident reports, remediation outcomes and changes in risk exposure.
 Findings from the review drive updates to training, supplier audit frequency and contractual clauses, and are considered by senior leadership to ensure ongoing oversight and resources are allocated where needed.

 We remain resolute in our objective to prevent modern slavery in all its forms.
 This modern slavery declaration for Gardener Barnes is supported by robust governance, active supplier engagement and clear reporting channels to detect and address risks.
 Our anti-slavery statement will continue to evolve as we learn from audits and stakeholder engagement, and we will persist in promoting respect for human rights across our entire supply chain.